 AI Readiness Score

-The AI Readiness Score is a per-product metric from 0–100 that measures how well a product’s data is structured for discovery by AI shopping agents like ChatGPT, Perplexity, and Google AI Mode.
+The AI Readiness Score is a 0–100 metric that measures how prepared each product is for AI shopping agents like ChatGPT, Perplexity, and Google AI Mode — across seven dimensions of content readiness.

-When an AI shopping agent decides which products to recommend, it evaluates the structured data available for each one.
+When an AI shopping agent decides which products to recommend, it evaluates the structured data and content depth available for each one.
 Products with rich, well-organized data get recommended.
 Products with thin data get skipped — no matter how good the actual product is.

 The AI Readiness Score names exactly where each product stands and what to fix.